 Recently the process of introducing Osho’s meditations to those who are unfamiliar has presented the opportunity to rediscover the meditations for myself anew.
 And this rediscovery of Nadabrahma has shown that this jewel still has secrets to share.

 It is best to practice Nadabrahma with the music that was designed specifically to accompany it.
-It is available on CD from New Earth Records and can also be found on Amazon.
-For those of you who for whatever reason do not have access to a CD player but do have a means to play an mp3 file you will find it available here.
+It is available as an MP3 download from Amazon.
+You will also find it here.
 Below you will find the instructions as well as a link to a video demonstration.
 Enjoy!

 Osho Nadabrahma Meditation

 Nadabrahma Meditation lasts for one hour and has three stages.
 It is a sitting method, in which humming and hand movements create an inner balance, a harmony between mind and body.
 Suitable for any time of the day, have an empty stomach and remain inactive for at least fifteen minutes afterwards.

 Sit in a relaxed position with eyes closed.
 With lips together, start humming (mouth is closed and so one is not making the sound om, which would be done with an open mouth), loud enough that you can be heard by others.
 This will create a vibration in your body.
 You can visualize a hollow tube or vessel filled only with the vibrations of the humming.
 A point will come when the humming continues by itself and you become the listener.
 There is no special breathing, and you can alter the pitch, and move your body smoothly and slowly, if you feel to.